 If you’re all greased-out by this point and are after something light, this place has plenty of snazzy salads and veggies cooked in fancy ways.
 Or just get a taco wrapped in Indian Paratha bread and some smashed roast potatoes.
 I’m not your mum.

-Mrs Brown’s Bar & Kitchen is at 32 Commercial Rd, Newstead, just waiting for you to come sit in front of the huge open window so you can see-and-be-seen, as is the custom in Newstead and Teneriffe.
+Mrs Brown’s Bar & Kitchen is at 32 Commercial Road, Newstead, just waiting for you to come sit in front of the huge open window so you can see-and-be-seen, as is the custom in Newstead and Teneriffe.

 Something different: New Farm Cinemas